-We are currently recruiting both people who are currently depressed and people who have not experienced depression.
+Currently, recruiting both people who are depressed and people who have not experienced depression.

 Purpose of the study